Searching:0 results found

 A Product is a type of Device, such as a type of elevator, car, lock, heat sensor and so on.
 In Axonize, a Product enables the grouping of Devices according to their type.

-Each Product defines the properties that are assigned to each Device that has the same Product type.
+Each Product defines the properties that are assigned to each Device with the same Product type.
 For example, all the properties of the same type of heat sensor model.

 Each Product belongs to a specific Tenant, Sub-tenant or Application.

 A Device is a connected external entity from which events are received.
-A Device is a specific instance of a Product, such as a specific elevator, car, lock, sensor with its own serial number and so on.
-It can even be a person.
+A Device is a specific instance of a Product, such as a specific elevator, car, lock, sensor with its own serial number , etc. It can even be a person.

 Each Device belongs to a specific Tenant, Sub-tenant or Application.